 When all this is taken into consideration, it is no longer such a cheap option, which makes those timbers that require no staining or treatment, such as Western red cedar, European larch, Douglas fir and even European oak, much more appealing.

 Cedar will cost around five times the price of untreated softwood, but will last 60 years or so with little maintenance.
 Larch is often now used in place of cedar or other hardwoods due to its cheaper price.

 The price of fibre cement boards varies, but expect to pay from around £45/m² fully installed.

 Timber merchants, online stores and cladding specialists are all options when it comes to buying your timber cladding.
 Some claddings come pre-treated, stained or painted, whilst others are supplied ready for you to finish — the cheaper, but more time-consuming option.

 Timber cladding can be – and often is – fitted on a DIY basis, but if you would prefer to leave it to the professionals, then your carpenter will carry out this task.
 Alternatively, some of the specialists, such as Marley Eternit, offer installation services.

-- SHIPLAP.
-Shiplap has a shaped front face and profile so that the top of each board fits behind the bottom edge of the adjacent board.
+- Shiplap: Shiplap has a shaped front face and profile so that the top of each board fits behind the bottom edge of the adjacent board.
 It gives a neat finish.
-Moulded PVC boards are often avialable in this style.
+Moulded PVC boards are often available in this style.

-- TONGUE & GROOVE.
-These produce a uniform look that suits contemporary houses.
+- Tongue and groove: These produce a uniform look that suits contemporary houses.
 They have a flat face and in the absence of any overlapping, rain is kept out by the way the groove covers the tongue of the board below.